Ze7111/Ze7111/README.md

-### Wasssssupppppppp
+### yes

-- this is my profiles readme tis aint nothing that big, jus a readme ya feel me...
+- this is my profile readme tis aint nothing that big, jus a readme ykwim...

 <!--START_SECTION:waka-->